 As research showed that fly screens have a substantial reduction effect on the incidence of Campylobacter among broilers, a significant measure to existing biosecurity could be to integrate more fly screens in the construction of poultry houses.
 It is the purpose of SKOV’s new DA 1200 fly screen, as it is designed to cover the wall inlets in the livestock house so that the air intake through the wall inlets would have to pass the fly screen and thus prevents potentially infected flies from entering the house.

 As proven by research, use of ﬂy screens is an easy and effective way to reduce the number of flies entering the houses and reduce the potential cases of Campylobacter infections among broilers and humans around the world.
-However, several factors could limit the adoption of the method such as the difficulty of installing and servicing the fly screens as well as the potentially negative impact on the ventilation.
+However, several factors could limit the adoption of the method such as the difficulty of installing and servicing the fly screens.
 SKOV’s new DA 1200 fly screen meets these concerns, as it is a standardized solution facilitating both mounting and cleaning of the screens.
-The fly screen neither affects the performance of the ventilation system nor does it affect the pressure of the airflow through the screen.
 You can also retrofit the DA 1200 fly screen on wall inlets in existing livestock houses, as it is a universal solution for mounting around all wall inlets that match the measurements of the fly screen.
 In overall terms, SKOV’s DA 1200 fly screen demonstrates how a simple solution can make a huge difference in the attempt to avoid diseases that pose a threat to the poultry industry and the safety of the human food supply.